0xrsydn/ore-miner/README.md

 Big thanks for [@fear-rush](https://github.com/fear-rush) for insight and optimization for running the mining script.
 Also thanks for [Little Things](https://t.me/yourlittlething) and its member for great alpha!

+## Contribution

+Feel free to contribute to the ore-miner script or build on top of it to make it more efficient, run smoothly, or resolve any issues.